labgem/microscope-user-doc/docs/content/transcriptomic/start.rst

 RNA-Seq homepage displays the list of available projects.

-By Clicking on the arrow available on the left of each project, user can expand the associated functionnalities.
+By Clicking on the arrow available on the left of each project, user can expand the associated functionalities.

 .. image:: img/start1.png